vzhou842/victorzhou.com/content/posts/2019-04-22-build-an-io-game.md

 A few key lines are highlighted above:

 - `src/client/index.js` is the Javascript (JS) client entrypoint.
 Webpack will start there and recursively look for other files that are imported.
 - The JS output of our Webpack build will be a file called `game.bundle.js` in the `dist/` directory.
+I'll refer to this as our **JS bundle**.
 - We're using [Babel](https://babeljs.io/), specifically the [@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env) config, to transpile our JS code for older browsers.
 - We're using a plugin to extract all CSS referenced by our JS files and bundle it together into a file called `game.bundle.css`.
+I'll refer to this as our **CSS bundle**.

 The `webpack.common.js` file is a base config file that we import in our development and production configurations.
 For example, here's the development config: